i05nagai/memorandum/language/english_speaking.md

     * The same thing could happen again
     * He gets the same pay as me but he gets his own office
 * pull
+    * pull through
+        * to become well again after a serous illness, esp. when you might have died
+        * they said operation had been successful and they expected his wife to pull through
     * pull into somewhere/pull in somewhere
         * if a vehicle pulls in or pulls into somewhere, it moves in that direction and stops there
         * he pulled in at the side of the road